Ingredients

 Personal Tips

-• ve served this to self-proclaimed anchovy haters and they never noticed.
-If you absolutely refuse, substitute 1 tsp soy sauce, but you
+- Anchovy haters, hear me out.
+You can't taste the fish — the anchovy melts into the dressing and adds a salty, savory depth that nothing else replicates.
+I've served this to self-proclaimed anchovy haters and they never noticed.
+If you absolutely refuse, substitute 1 tsp soy sauce, but you'll lose some complexity.

-• t dress the salad until the last second.** I learned this the hard way — dressed romaine wilts fast.
-Keep the lettuce, dressing, and chicken separate until you
+- Don't dress the salad until the last second.
+I learned this the hard way — dressed romaine wilts fast.
+Keep the lettuce, dressing, and chicken separate until you're ready to serve.
+Toss, plate, and eat immediately.

 Nutrition (per serving)